Check out what you can do to take care of yourself with informative resources and interactive online tools.

 Physical activity & recreation

-Being physically active can reduce stress and help you feel more energized and alert, making it a lot easier to focus on studying, completing assignments, and preparing for exams.
+Being physically active can reduce stress and help you feel more energized and alert, making it a lot easier to focus on studying, writing, completing assignments or lab work, and preparing for exams.

 Some of the benefits of physical activity include: